Tyl3r-Engel/Bank_Clone/README.md

 #### What's next?

-As for now Dice Bank is getting a pin while work starts on the stock trading app to go along side it.
+As for now Dice Bank is currently undergoing a rewrite/ revamp

-- index database

-- Getting tests written

-- Optimizations

 ## Authors